-Albert Camus (French: [albɛʁ kamy] ( listen ); 7 November 1913 – 4 January 1960) was a French Nobel Prize winning author, journalist, and philosopher.
+Albert Camus (French: [albɛʁ kamy] ( ); 7 November 1913 – 4 January 1960) was an Algerian-French Nobel Prize winning author, journalist, and philosopher.
 His views contributed to the rise of the philosophy known as absurdism.

 Origem: Wikipédia, a enciclopédia livre.
 Luis Fernando Verissimo (Porto Alegre, 26 de setembro de 1936) é um escritor brasileiro.
 Mais conhecido por suas crônicas e textos de humor, mais precisamente de sátiras de costumes, publicados diariamente em vários jornais brasileiros, Verissimo é também cartunista e tradutor, além de roteirista de televisão, autor de teatro e romancista bissexto.
 Já foi publicitário e copy desk de jornal. É ainda músico, tendo tocado saxofone em alguns conjuntos.
 Com mais de 60 títulos publicados, é um dos mais populares escritores brasileiros contemporâneos.
 Luis Fernando Verissimo

-Douglas Noel Adams (11 March 1952 – 11 May 2001) was an English writer, humorist , and dramatist.
-He is best known as the author of The Hitchhiker's Guide to the Galaxy, which started life in 1978 as a BBC radio comedy before developing into a "trilogy" of five books that sold more than 15 million copies in his lifetime, a television series, several stage plays, comics, a computer game, and in 2005 a feature film.
-Adams's contribution to UK radio is commemorated in The Radio Academy's Hall of Fame. [ 1 ] Adams also wrote Dirk Gently's Holistic Detective Agency (1987) and The Long Dark Tea-Time of the Soul (1988), and co-wrote The Meaning of Liff (1983), Last Chance to See (1990), and three stories for the television series Doctor Who.
+Douglas Noel Adams (11 March 1952 – 11 May 2001) was an English writer, humourist, and dramatist.
+Adams is best known as the author of The Hitchhiker's Guide to the Galaxy, which originated in 1978 as a BBC radio comedy before developing into a "trilogy" of five books that sold more than 15 million copies in his lifetime and generated a television series, several stage plays, comics, a computer game, and in 2005 a feature film.
+Adams's contribution to UK radio is commemorated in The Radio Academy's Hall of Fame.
+Adams also wrote Dirk Gently's Holistic Detective Agency (1987) and The Long Dark Tea-Time of the Soul (1988), and co-wrote The Meaning of Liff (1983), The Deeper Meaning of Liff (1990), Last Chance to See (1990), and three stories for the television series Doctor Who.
 A posthumous collection of his work, including an unfinished novel, was published as The Salmon of Doubt in 2002.

 Abraham "Bram" Stoker (8 November 1847 – 20 April 1912) was an Irish novelist and short story writer, best known today for his 1897 Gothic novel Dracula.
 During his lifetime, he was better known as personal assistant of actor Henry Irving and business manager of the Lyceum Theatre in London, which Irving owned.
 Early life Bram Stoker

-The Warlord Chronicles is a trilogy of books about Arthurian Britain written by Bernard Cornwell (perhaps best known for his Richard Sharpe adventures).
+The Warlord Chronicles is a trilogy of books about Arthurian Britain written by Bernard Cornwell.
 The story is written as a mixture of historical fiction and Arthurian mythology.
 The books have been published by Penguin and Michael Joseph in the United Kingdom and by St Martin's Press in the United States, in hardcover and paperback editions, each with different ISBNs.
 Books in the trilogy The Warlord Chronicles